Black Diamond Engagement Rings: A Complete Guide for Modern Couples

 • Inner strength, confidence and power

-In terms of durability, black diamonds are just as hard-wearing as white diamonds, scoring a 10 on the Mohs hardness scale.
-This makes them a practical choice for an engagement ring worn every day.
+In terms of durability, black diamonds rank 10 on the Mohs hardness scale, the same as white diamonds, making them a practical choice for an engagement ring worn every day.
+However, black diamonds can be more brittle than white diamonds because they contain many inclusions and fractures, so they may be slightly more prone to chipping if subjected to a hard impact.
 If you want to explore this alternative gemstone further, you can browse our engagement ring collection.

 Understanding Black Diamond Quality: The 4Cs Explained